 What’s the best way to apply sunscreen?

 Only 50 percent of Canadians actually use sunscreen regularly and, when we do, we often don’t use it properly.
 We tend to be stingy, says Elena Pope, head of dermatology at The Hospital for Sick Children in Toronto.
-“SPF [sun protection factor] is tested using a generous amount.”
+“SPF [sun] is tested using a generous amount.”
 It should be white on the skin and then rubbed in, rather than applied in a thin layer.
 Use about two tablespoons — the size of a 35 millimetre film canister — to cover your child’s face, ears, neck, arms, back and legs.

 Sunscreen needs time to absorb into the skin before it’s exposed to sunlight, so apply it about 15 to 30 minutes before heading outside.